 ScaleOps AI Infra cuts GPU costs 50% for self‑hosted LLMs, adds full visibility

-ScaleOps is betting on tighter control over AI workloads to win over enterprises that have grown wary of cloud‑only solutions.
-The company’s latest AI infrastructure product promises to halve the GPU spend that self‑hosted large language models typically demand—a claim that early adopters can verify through their own bills.
-Cutting costs by 50 percent is only part of the story; the real question is how much insight teams will gain into the engines driving those models.
+ScaleOps is leaning on tighter control of AI workloads as a way to win back enterprises that have grown skeptical of cloud-only setups.
+Their newest AI infrastructure kit claims it can shave roughly half off the GPU spend that self-hosted large language models usually require, something early adopters can check against their own invoices.
+Cutting costs by 50 percent is only one piece of the puzzle; the bigger question is how much visibility teams will actually get into the engines driving those models.

 Performance, Visibility, and User Control The platform provides full visibility into GPU utilization, model behavior, performance metrics, and scaling decisions at multiple levels, including pods, workloads, nodes, and clusters.
 While the system applies default workload scaling policies, ScaleOps noted that engineering teams retain the ability to tune these policies as needed.
 In practice, the company aims to reduce or eliminate the manual tuning that DevOps and AIOps teams typically perform to manage AI workloads.